 As noted, the Company is responsible for managing a regulated electricity distribution network, based in the South of England.
 One of the major risks arises from the quinquennial price review, when the future income that the Company may collect from the users of the electricity network is set.
-The current price control period runs from 1 April 2005 to 31 March 2010 and discussions on the next price control have now started.
-The year to 31 March 2008 is the third year of the current price review period.
-In arriving at the allowed income Ofgem assess the revenue and capital expenditure plans of the business and determine an efficient level of that expenditure.
-In addition they assess the quality of service requirements for the network and determine a cost of capital sufficient to encourage the required investment in the network.
-Given the importance of the outcome of the price control review process, the establishment of allowable income for the following years, the Company invests considerable management time to ensure that the correct price control is set.
+The current price control period ends on 31 March 2010 and discussions on the price control arrangements that will be in place from 2010 to 2015 are well underway.
+Given the importance of the outcome of the price control review process to the establishment of allowable income for the following years, the Company invests considerable management time in constructively engaging with Ofgem to ensure that the correct price control is set.

 In March 2008, Ofgem announced plans to review the 20-year old regime governing the regulation of electricity and gas networks.
-The review will examine whether the 'current approach will continue to deliver customers reliable, well-run networks with good service at reasonable prices amid growing investment challenges faced by the energy networks in the future'.
-Ofgem has stated that the range of possible recommendations emerging from the review runs from no change to substantial change, and that where change is recommended, there will be full consultation.
-Because the review will not report until 2010, and because any proposed changes will be subject to consultation, work on the Distribution Price Control Review for 2010-15 is expected to be unaffected.
+This review is considering whether the current approach will continue to deliver customers reliable, well-run networks with good service at reasonable prices, amid the growing investment challenges faced by the energy networks in the future.
+This review will not be concluded until 2010.
+Any changes arising from it will be the subject of consultation and so work on the Distribution Price Control Review for 2010-15 is expected to be largely unaffected.